emacs-berlin/emacs-berlin.org/index.md

 <section id="below-fold"><div class="row"><div class="medium-8 columns">

-We are Emacs enthusiasts in Berlin.
-This group is still brand new, the paint is still wet.
+We are Emacs enthusiasts in Berlin, meeting every last Wednesday of the month.
+The group is relatively new, the paint is slowly getting dry.

 We have a mailing list.
 View the
 [mailing list archive](https://mailb.org/pipermail/emacs-berlin/),